 How to Turn Limp Veggies Into Delicious Lunches

-If, like me, you’ve found wrinkled yet perfectly edible vegetables in the fridge, then lucky you!
-Lunch is sorted this week.
+If you’ve found wrinkled yet perfectly edible vegetables in the fridge, then lucky you – lunch is sorted this week.

-Rather than throwing them in the food bin and reaching for that thousandth cheese toastie, I’m going to show you how to rescue your limp, tired veg with exciting, lunchtime recipes from the Gousto Cookbook.
+Rather than throwing them in the food bin, we’re going to show you how to rescue your limp, tired veg with exciting, lunchtime recipes from the Gousto Cookbook.

-I’ve filled this article with ideas that’ll have you confidently swapping this-for-that, reducing your food waste and finding new, healthy ways to lunch.
+Read on for tasty ideas that’ll have you confidently reducing your food waste and finding new, healthy ways to lunch.

 Limp vegetables are missing one thing: Water.
-Once picked, moisture continually evaporates from vegetables, making them limp and wrinkled.
+Once picked, moisture continually evaporates from vegetables, making them limp and wrinkly.

 If your vegetables are a little limp, but they’re not mouldy, slimy or smelly – munch away!